Artist: Bryan Scary and the Shredding Tears

 Album: Daffy’s Elixir

 Though my wife would cheerfully admit that I’ve discovered a lot of her favorite music for her, I plan my listening around the differences in our tastes.
-A small percentage of albums — 2012 examples include Regina Spektor, Amanda Palmer, Jesca Hoop, Birdeatsbaby, and (one of these is unlike the bryan_scary_daffys_elixirothers) Serj Tankian — I am encouraged to play.
+A small percentage of albums — 2012 examples include Regina Spektor, Amanda Palmer, Jesca Hoop, Birdeatsbaby, and (one of these is unlike the others) Serj Tankian — I am encouraged to play.
 The majority of the music I like is acceptable, and ignorable, as long as things haven’t been too crappy at her job.
 Some music earns either a curt “Please turn that off” or a “What are you listening to?” inquiry in a tone of voice that I recognize as meaning the same thing; but I’ve learned the patterns, and don’t bother her as long as in her presence I play nothing especially progressive, abrasive, hip-hop, trebly, bizarre, or foreign-language-sung.

 But then there’s her reaction the first time she heard Bryan Scary and the Shredding Tears: amused disbelief.
 “Are you listening to this on purpose?” {I was} “… It’s so cheesy!
 And ’70s!”
 Now, rather than sniping about an INXS fan calling anyone’s music “cheesy”, I will take the high road and concede her points. *If*, by cheesy, we mean that Bryan Scary albums are full of extravagant pop songs, built with the obvious goal of giving us pleasure.
 As for the other part, well, yeah: singing in a compromise between Paul McCartney’s playfulness, the helium-voiced purity of Sparks’ Russell Mael, and the rich auto-harmonies of Queen’s Freddie Mercury, he keeps trying to make the best album of 1976.
 Fortunately for me, I believe he keeps succeeding.
 Three albums into this career, he’s even managed to do so with an odd sort of continuous artistic growth.